Beatriz Gomes Dias

-Beatriz Gomes Dias is a Portuguese teacher, activist and politician who was born in Senegal.
+Beatriz Gebalina Pereira Gomes Dias is a Portuguese (born 26 March 1971) teacher, activist and politician who was born in Senegal.
 She was elected as a deputy to the Assembly of the Republic of Portugal, representing the Left Bloc, in 2019, but was not re-elected in the 2022 election.
 In the 2021 local elections, she was elected member of the Lisbon City Council.

 Early life

 Beatriz Gebalina Pereira Gomes Dias was born in Dakar, Senegal on 26 March 1971.
 Although born in Senegal, her ancestry is from Guinea-Bissau.
 She moved to Portugal with her parents when she was four, her father being a doctor, and they lived in the centre of the Portuguese capital of Lisbon.
 She has an undergraduate degree in biology from the Faculty of Sciences of the University of Coimbra and a master's degree in Science Communication from the Faculty of Social and Human Sciences of the NOVA University Lisbon.
 She then became a secondary school biology teacher.